 - Feature clay roof tiles.

-- High end, softwood joinery with hardwood external doors and windows.
+- High end, softwood joinery with hardwood external front doors and windows.

 - Internal blockwork partitions.